 "I'm just so proud of you guys and the wanton and vicious manner in which you hang Haman!"

 And the delightful tradition that is Hang Haman doesn't stop there.
 There are various other versions of the game played around the globe such as Draw & Quarter Haman, Play ABBA Over & Over for Haman, and Governor Christie Sit On Haman.

 Now Haman truly was a bad guy.
-In addition to trying to destroy the Jewish people, he was known to frequently pick his teeth in public and never to pick up a check.
+In addition to trying to destroy the Jewish people, he was never around when you needed help moving and would frequently hog the sports section even after you told him you just wanted it for a second!
 He deserved what he got.

 But doesn't making his death into a spectator sport perhaps sends a bit of a wrong message?
 And in truth Hang Haman is just a tiny part of Purim that hopefully has been de-emphasized in recent years.
 So for me, I'm content in 2014 to forgo battering the living daylights out of Haman and just eat his hat.